RosettaCommons/documentation/farna-refactor.md

 + It checks filters at various stages (resetting if the filters fail).
 + It also holds some functions for computing RMSD.
 Might be better to move those out somewhere.

-There is one important/tricky concept in RNA_FragmentMonteCarlo, an object called `atom_level_domain_map`:
-#### AtomLevelDomainMap holds for each atom in the pose an assignment of where that residue came from.
+There is one important/tricky concept in RNA_FragmentMonteCarlo, an object called `atom_level_domain_map`, which is a `protocols::toolbox::AtomLevelDomainMap`.
+This holds for each atom in the pose an assignment of where that residue came from, and demarcates where fragments/jumps/chunks can be inserted at atom level.
 The convention is as follows:
-• 0 marks totally free atoms.
++ 0 marks totally free atoms.
-• 1,2,...998 marks atoms that came from fixed input domains (e.g, PDBs), with a different index for each PDB.
++ 1,2,...998 marks atoms that came from fixed input domains (e.g, PDBs), with a different index for each PDB.
-• 999 is special, marking absolutely fixed atoms that did not come from an input domain (e.g., virtual phosphates that don't need to get moved during FARNA)
++ 999 is special, marking absolutely fixed atoms that did not come from an input domain (e.g., virtual phosphates that don't need to get moved during FARNA)
-• 1000 is special (ROSETTA_LIBRARY_DOMAIN) and marks atoms that are covered by a [BasePairStepLibrary](#BasePairStepLibrary)
++ 1000 is special (ROSETTA_LIBRARY_DOMAIN) and marks atoms that are covered by a [BasePairStepLibrary](#BasePairStepLibrary)

 ### Sub-namespaces, in order of importance
 #### `protocols::farna::movers` namespace